Forbs and low shrubs near the summit of Mt. Charleston

 Non-technical description: The Alpine Life Zone is characterized by low-growing vegetation (prostrate shrubs, grasses, and forbs)

-on the highest mountaintops where the climate (winds and cold) is too hostile for trees.
+on the highest mountaintops where the climate (primarily wind and cold) is too hostile for trees.

 interrupted.
 Trees are absent.
 The vegetation is dominated by low-growing forbs, sedges, bunchgrasses,